tlswg/draft-ietf-tls-external-psk-importer/draft-ietf-tls-external-psk-importer.md

 to achieve this goal.
 In particular, it describes how KDF-bound PSKs can be differentiated by the target (D)TLS protocol version and KDF for which the PSK will be used.
 This produces a set of candidate PSKs, each of which are bound to a specific target protocol and KDF.
 This expands what would normally have been a single PSK identity into a set of PSK identities.
-However, importantly, it requires no change to the TLS 1.3 key schedule.

 # Conventions and Definitions